Pranay-Vaka/8080-emulator/diary.md

 Loaded the game into the memory, and from the documentation it seems that the game starts from 0 in memory.
 When I run the code through the switch statement, the last opcodes that I see are all ones.
 I guess that is because it is going through all the memory.
 I don't really know

+## Date: 2025-05-23

+### Thoughts
+Note to self.
+Do not ever write large slews of code without writing unit tests.
+Another thing i learnt is using debuggers are actually amazing.
+I get an insight into the code without having to recompile all over again.
+Right now what I did was take a look into the pc and opcodes once the program ran to 8189.
+It's giving me weird stuff.
+But great practice for when I use debuggers properly